I looked deeper into the inversion method to find out more and test it out to see if it actually works.

 My final thoughts on the inversion method are – it should work when combined with other hair growth methods but will probably not work alone nor lead to the 1 inch per week growth estimates claimed online.

 This resource is free to subscribers.
 Click below for immediate download.
 You will also receive discounts on The Ultimate Hair Growth Guide: Recover from Hair Loss.
 Regrow Bald Spots.
-Fill in Thin Areas and How to Grow Hair Healthy & Long with Natural Oils.
+Fill in Thin Areas, How to Grow Hair Healthy & Long with Natural Oils and Tea Rinsing Secrets for Healthy Hair Growth.

 If you have any questions after reading, leave them in the comments section below.